pymupdf/PyMuPDF-Utilities/README.md

 # PyMuPDF-Utilities
 This repository contains demos, examples and for using PyMuPDF in the respective folders.

 > These scripts were written over an extended period of time - each for the then existing PyMuPDF version.
 I will not (reliably) go over each of them and ensure they still work.
 Occasionally a script may therefore no longer be compatible with the **current** version.
-If you find such inconsistencies, please **do not submit an issue**, but try to repair the script and submit a PR instead.
+If you find such inconsistencies, please **do not submit issues**, but try to repair the script and submit the corrected script via a Pull Request instead.
 Thank you.

 ## Font Replacement
 New for PyMuPDF v1.17.6 is the ability to replace selected fonts in existing PDFs.
 This is a set of two scripts and their documentation in [this](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/font-replacement) folder.

+## Marking Words and Lines
+PyMuPDF's features have been extended in this respect.
+We therefore created this [own](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/word&line-marking) folder to contain dedicated scripts, descriptions and examples.

 ## Textbox Extraction
 PyMuPDF's features have been extended in this respect.
 We therefore move example scripts and an extended description to its [own](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/textbox-extraction) folder.